 • In Progress means UCAS admissions officers are reviewing your application.
 Or, your chosen universities are considering it ahead of making an offer.

 • A conditional offer signals that one of your chosen schools is interested in your application.
 However, you have a bit of work to do before the admissions officers accept you.
-This might mean anything from a specific set of grades to extra school work and an additional interview.
+This might mean anything from a specific set of A-level grades to extra school work and an additional interview.

 • An unconditional offer means that the school needs nothing more from you.
 You've met all their requirements, so they guarantee your place in your chosen course.